The Best Meal-Delivery Service

 We tried a lot of recipes when testing these services, but Blue Apron's were consistently our favorites.
 They were easy to follow and often included creative flourishes that other services didn’t offer.
 Unfortunately, you have to cancel shipments a full week ahead of time, and we had trouble figuring out how to change our delivery day.
 But if you’re stuck in a cooking rut and need a source of inspiration, Blue Apron is our pick.
 Even better: At just $10 per meal per person, Blue Apron tied HelloFresh for cheapest meal-delivery service.

 How We Found the Best Meal-Delivery Service

 We focused on companies that send both ingredients and recipes — not pre-made meals, not recipes without ingredients, and not groceries without recipes.
 We also left out services that provide only a single type of food (e.g., smoothies) or that serve only a small region of the country.

 Of the 15 meal-delivery services that met our criteria, we focused on the seven most popular — those with the biggest user bases or the largest amount of buzz: Blue Apron, Green Chef, Home Chef, HelloFresh, PeachDish, Plated, and Purple Carrot.
-Then we rolled up our sleeves and started cooking — though we paused for a little expert input first.
+Then we ordered some meals.
+A lot of meals, actually: We rounded up a dozen different testers and tried out 24 recipes, most of which we ordered twice to account for differences in taste.
+In the end, we rolled up our sleeves and cooked nearly 50 meals to find the best meal delivery service — though we did ask for a little expert input, too.